filter using Record.field = exact value employee = Employees().value(employee_id=100).select() employee.hire_date = str(employee.hire_date)[:10] # convert datetime to str employee.salary = float(employee.salary) assert employee.data == {'employee_id': 100, 'first_name': 'Steven', 'last_name': 'King'

 Transaction control, proper parameterization (preventing SQL injection), and clear data access patterns (record.data, recordset.toLists(), recordset.toDicts()) make it suitable for real-world applications.

-Verdict: A refined, production-quality ORM that combines the expressiveness of SQLAlchemy with the simplicity of Django ORM, while offering unique features like dual syntax options and seamless database portability, This comprehensive Python ORM combining simplicity with full SQL power.
+Verdict: A refined, production-quality ORM that combines the expressiveness with the simplicity, while offering unique features like dual syntax options and seamless database portability, This comprehensive Python ORM combining simplicity with full SQL power.
 Zero-configuration model definition, fluent API with complete query capabilities, and support for 5 major databases with native connection pooling.

 Cartonnage ORM - Revised Realistic Evaluation